-The Lady and the Monster makes some substantial changes to the book.
+The Lady and the Monster also makes some substantial changes to the book.
 The most obvious of these begins with the title The Lady and the Monster it should be noted that neither features in the book there, for instance, the only person that fits the description of lady is Corys wife.
 The film toplines Vera Hruba Ralston in the lady part although she gets top-billing, hers is only very much the supporting part of a laboratory assistant and notedly has no equivalent in the book.
 (Ralston was a Czech-born ice-skating champion who relocated in the US and married Hebert Yates, the head of Republic Studios.
 He frequently tried to promote her as a leading actress despite her widely lauded lack of talent that even had her nominated in The Golden Turkey Awards (1980) as The Worst Actress of All Time).
 The other obvious aspect is that neither the book nor the film features any monster.
-You are not entirely sure if the title is being stretched to refer to either Erich von Stroheims scientist or the brain the jar, but there is certainly nothing in terms of what you expect of a monster movie of this era such as rampaging apes or reanimated dead.
+You are not entirely sure if the title is being made to refer to either Erich von Stroheims scientist or the brain in the jar; certainly, nothing in terms of what you expect of a monster movie of this era such as rampaging apes or reanimated dead.

 The other noticeable thing about the story is that it has been bent out of shape to include the character of the scientist played by Erich von Stroheim.
 (Von Stroheim was an Austrian immigrant to the US who had a career as an actor with roles in classic films such as Le Grande Illusion (1937) and Sunset Blvd.
 (1950).
 Most celebrated though has been von Stroheims work as a director with films such as Greed (1924), one of the most acclaimed of all silent films, and The Great Gabbo (1929), the very first horror film about a ventriloquists dummy).
 No equivalent of von Stroheims Mueller appears in the book there Cory is the protagonist, the one who retrieves Donovan from the crash and removes the brain only to come under its influence.
 Here for the first half of the film, Cory is essentially a supporting character who is only assisting von Stroheim.
 The reason for the addition of von Stroheims scientist would seem to be that the studio has distorted Donovan's Brain to try and make it into a mad scientist film, which was one of the most prominent forms of horror output throughout the 1930s and 40s and of which Republic was producing a great many cheap examples.
-Von Stroheim has essentially been cast in a Bela Lugosi role present to leer with accented foreign menace, bald head and lots of gleams of intent in the direction of Vera Hruba Ralston.
+Von Stroheim has essentially been cast in a Bela Lugosi role present to leer with accented foreign menace, bald head and gleams of intent in the direction of Vera Hruba Ralston.
 The film is supposedly set in Phoenix, Arizona where von Stroheim has been rather absurdly outfitted with a large old mansion that everyone refers to as The Castle and a severe-looking maid Hitchcocks Rebecca (1940) had just been a huge success in a determination to take the film into Gothic territory.